Can we turn carbon dioxide to stone to fight climate change?

 "We have to learn how to remove carbon dioxide from the atmosphere, because we've already put too much into it," said Roger Aines, a senior scientist at Lawrence Livermore National Laboratory's energy program, who was not involved in the research.
 "Just making everything electric.
 Just making everything renewable.
 We have to do that, but that's not enough."

+Now, the Canadian team has devised a recipe to speed up the formation of magnesite, or magnesium carbonate, from hundreds or thousands of years in nature down to just 72 days in the lab.
+The key ingredient: tiny polystyrene microspheres — essentially latex beads — coated with charged molecules that help magnesium ions bond with carbonate ions to create magnesite.

+Compared to other carbonate minerals common near the Earth's surface, magnesite is particularly reluctant to form, and is therefore an apt target for the chemical cajoling.
+And once formed, the mineral is very stable.
+One ton of magnesite securely holds about a half ton of carbon dioxide.

 Climate models suggest that by 2050, the world will need to remove 10 billion tons of carbon dioxide annually from the atmosphere, or about 20 times the weight of all humans on Earth.
-So scientists have begun working on a myriad of carbon-sequestering strategies.
+As such, scientists have been working on a myriad of carbon-sequestering strategies.

 A team at the University of California, Berkeley, for example, is targeting reforestation and the restocking of carbon into soils.
 Engineers at Harvard University are testing machines that suck the greenhouse gas directly out of the air.
 Each strategy has merits, noted Aines, along with hefty price tags.
 "But if you can take a process that already wants to happen, and just encourage it to happen a little faster, you may be able to afford to do this," he said.

-The Canadian team has devised a recipe to speed up the formation of magnesite, or magnesium carbonate, from hundreds or thousands of years in nature down to just 72 days in the lab.
-The key ingredient: tiny polystyrene microspheres — essentially latex beads — coated with charged molecules that help magnesium ions bond with carbonate ions to create magnesite.

-Compared to other carbonate minerals common near the Earth's surface, magnesite is particularly reluctant to form, and is therefore an apt target for the chemical cajoling.
-And once formed, the mineral is very stable.
-One ton of magnesite securely holds about a half ton of the gas.

-What's more, the beads catalyzed the creation of magnesite at room temperature in the lab — and they stayed intact, ready to be used again.
-(Higher temperatures are known to speed up the production of magnesite.
-But added heat means added cost and energy, yielding the likely counterproductive release of carbon dioxide.)
+What's more, the latex beads catalyzed the creation of magnesite at room temperature in the lab — and they stayed intact, ready to be used again.
+(Higher temperatures are known to speed up the production of magnesite, but added heat means added cost and energy, likely yielding the counterproductive release of more carbon dioxide.)

 "The opportunity to do it is definitely worth investigating," said Aines.
 "And it's going to work.
 The question is how well and how fast."